vatsalroot/vatsalroot.github.io/README.md

 ### vatsalroot.github.io

 - Simple and Static portfolio to introduce myself
-- Note : Please use Desktop version for better UI
+- Note : Please open in Desktop for better UI

 ```